-I was raised in a tiny town in Michigan.
 I moved to the east coast when I was 17, after deciding that college wasn’t for me after one measly semester.
 (I went back later, but damn, is traditional education ever a drag.)
-R.T. and I moved back to Michigan for a year as my family was preparing for my dad’s deployment to the United Arab Emirates.
-We returned to New England in early 2013, but I’m determined to eventually live in Portland, Oregon.
+R.T. and I moved back to Michigan in 2012 as my family was preparing for my dad’s deployment to the United Arab Emirates.
+We returned to New England a year later, but I’m determined to eventually live in Portland, Oregon.

-I’m a life artist and the most outgoing INFJ you’ll ever meet.
+I’m a really outgoing but highly-sensitive INFJ.
+Aquarius with a cancer rising.
 I love yoga and green smoothies but you’ll never, ever see me turn down a french fry or a glass of red wine.
 I’m a natural mama even though I don’t have children of my own.
 I like my home to be filled with people, plants, and animals, and I’ll do anything I possibly can to brighten your day, even if I barely know you.

-My passions (outside of revamping the entire internet so that it’s gorgeous and effective) are hoopdance, mixed-media art, and photography.
+My passions (outside of revamping the entire internet so that it’s gorgeous and effective) include hoopdance, mixed-media art, and photography.
 I take photos with a Canon 40D or my iPhone.

 About my sidekick-assistant-husband:

-R.T. stands for Randall Tyler, but he’d prefer I didn’t tell you that.
 R.T. is a writer and musician.
-He quit his day job to assist with running the studio in December of 2011.
+He’s been assisting with running the studio since December of 2011.
 His official title is Little Black Rain Cloud.
-He handles a lot of administrative tasks as well as some light development.
+He handles a lot of behind-the-scenes administrative stuff as well as some light development.
 He’s also an excellent copyeditor & has a refreshingly intuitive approach to content strategy.
 My clients love him (which came as a surprise to both of us, honestly).

 About the two of us